Jump to section:

 2. What are the responsibilities of researchers?

-(a) Researchers must accept responsibility for the quality of the work reported by themselves and their collaborators; emphasis must be placed upon the quality and significance of research rather than on quantity and visibility;
+• Accepting responsibility for the quality of work produced by themselves and their collaborators, with an emphasis on quality and significance rather than quantity and visibility

-(c) Researchers are encouraged to retain research data and records for a period of at least five years following publication to provide verification of the validity of the reported results.
+• Retaining research data and records for at least five years after publication to allow verification of results

-The complete UI policy on the responsibilities of researchers is available in the UI Operations Manual:
+The complete responsibilities of researchers are available in the UI Policy Manual:

 3. How is research misconduct defined?

-Research misconduct is defined as fabrication, falsification or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
+Research misconduct is defined as fabrication, falsification, or plagiarism in proposing, performing, reporting, or reviewing research or research results.

 4. Does the UI have an anti-retaliation policy for whistleblowers?
 What is the process for retaliation complaints?

-Yes.
-The UI anti-retaliation policy and the procedures for processing complaints are available in Section II- 27.8 of the UI Policy Manual.
+Yes, the university’s anti-retaliation policy and the procedures for processing complaints are outlined in Section II- 27.8 of the Policy Manual.

 5. Are training opportunities available?